 Because injuries can greatly vary from patient to patient all hip replacement lawsuits filed in federal court have so far been heard through MDL.
 In state courts, two verdicts against DePuy were reached during the first half of 2013.
 DePuy was ordered to pay $8.3 million to compensate plaintiff for his injuries in a California case, while another jury in Illinois gave an opposite verdict, finding that DePuy wasn't liable in that case.

 Liability for injuries caused by metal-on-metal hip replacements is generally placed on the manufacturer.
 However, in certain circumstances the surgeon who performed the procedure may be liable for medical malpractice.
 Medical malpractice occurs when a healthcare provider acts in a way that falls below the level of care practiced in the profession, and patient is injured as a result.
 For example, a surgeon may have made an error while implanting a metal hip, misdiagnosed a patient, or failed to inform a patient about the known risks associated with the procedure.

 Metal hip replacements have been responsible for a relatively large number of injuries, including cobalt toxicity, failing mechanical components, and a buildup of metal flakes in the bloodstream.
-Most hip replacement lawsuits have been focused on product liability, but there may also be instances of medical malpractice.
-It can be very confusing, which is why you may want to have an experienced law firm provide an initial review of your metal hip replacement injury claim free of charge.
+Because most hip replacement lawsuits have been focused on product liability, you should consider talking to a products liability attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.